python/devguide/getting-started/pull-request-lifecycle.rst

    - Use the **imperative mood** (e.g., "Fix crash in parser" instead of "Fixed a crash in parser").
    - Be specific about what is being changed (avoid vague words like "Update" or "Fix").

-    **Avoid:**

-   - "Bug fix" → Too vague.
-What bug was fixed?
-   - "Update README" → What was updated?
-Be precise.
-   - "Refactoring" → Explain what was refactored and why.

    **Example of a good PR title:**

    ``gh-128002: Simplify all_tasks to use PyList_Extend instead of manual iteration``